-Self-administration of PRO questionnaires is neither expensive nor influenced by interviewer effects, for these reasons, this mode of administration has traditionally been preferred.
+Self-administration of PRO questionnaires is neither expensive nor influenced by interviewer effects, and therefore has traditionally been preferred.
 However, self-administration is not feasible for some patient populations, such as those who may be too ill to self-administer a questionnaire.
 In these cases, interviewer-administration is often required.
 Until recently, interviewer-administration was also required for those with low literacy; however, new multimedia methods are now available to overcome this issue (see below).

-Advantages and disadvantages of different modes of administration were summarized by Fowler101 and Naughton102 (see Table 3).
-Self-administered instruments are more cost-effective from a staffing perspective, and they may yield more patient disclosure, especially when collecting sensitive information.123 Disadvantages include the potential for more missing data, and the inability to clarify any misunderstandings in questions or response options.
-By contrast, interviewer-administered instruments allow for probes and clarification, and they permit more complexity in survey design (e.g., the use of complicated skip patterns or open-ended questions).
-This mode is also useful for persons with reading, writing or vision difficulties.
-Disadvantages include the costs required to hire, train and supervise interviewers, and the potential pressure on respondents to answer quickly, rather than letting them proceed at their own pace.
-The potential for interviewer bias cannot be overlooked; it may arise from systematic differences from interviewer to interviewer or, occasionally, systematic errors on the part of many or even all interviewers.124
+Advantages and disadvantages of different modes of administration were summarized by

-Other sources of bias for both administration modes include social desirability response set(the tendency to give a favorable picture of oneself) and acquiescent response set (the tendency to agree/disagree with statements regardless of their content).
-125,126
+Fowler120 and Naughton121 (see Table 2).
+Self-administered instruments are more cost-effective from a staffing perspective, and may yield more participant disclosure, especially when collecting sensitive information.122 Disadvantages include the potential for more missing data, and the inability to clarify any misunderstandings.
+Interviewer-administered instruments allow for probes and clarification, and permit more complexity in survey design (e.g., the use of skip patterns).
+This mode is also useful for respondents with reading, writing or vision difficulties, and for culturally diverse populations.
+Disadvantages include the costs required to hire, train and supervise interviewers, and the potential pressure on respondents to answer quickly, without letting them proceed at their own pace.
+There is also a potential for interviewer bias, resulting in systematic differences from interviewer to interviewer, or, occasionally, systematic errors on the part of many or even all interviewers.123 Other sources of bias for both administration modes include social desirability (the tendency to give a favorable picture of oneself) and acquiescent response sets (the tendency to agree/disagree with statements regardless of their content).^{124,125}

-Legitimate concerns arise about the potential biasing effects of mode of administration on data quality and interpretation.
-127 Overall, evidence supports high reliability for instruments administered with different modes, but response effects have varied and have not been consistently in the same direction.
-121-124 For example, some studies have reported more favorable reports of well-being on self-administered questionnaires, 128 whereas others have found the opposite effect.
-129-131 Still other studies reported mixed results 132 or found no important differences attributable to mode of administration after adjusting for other factors.
-101,133,134 Fortunately, many types of error and bias can be overcome by appropriate selection and training of interviewers.
-Effects of different modes can also be evaluated with various psychometric and statistical techniques and models to determine the potential impact of response effects.
-135-139
+There has been some concern about the potential biasing effects of mode of administration on data quality and interpretation.126 Overall, there is evidence of high reliability for instruments administered with different modes, but response effects have varied and have not been consistently in the same direction.121-124 For example, some studies found evidence of more favorable reports of well-being on self-administered questionnaires,127 while others found the opposite effect.128-130 Still other studies reported mixed results131 or found no important differences due to mode of administration, after adjusting for other factors.^{120,132,133} Fortunately, many types of error and bias can be overcome by appropriate selection and training of interviewers.
+Effects of different modes can also be evaluated with various psychometric and statistical techniques and models to determine the potential impact of response effects.134-138